egress

 status Show coordinator bridge status

+start is the normal entry point.
 Use host and client directly when debugging tickets, custom tunnels, or a manually installed helper.

-crabbox egress start --id blue-lobster --profile discord
+crabbox egress start --id blue-lobster --profile slack

 crabbox egress start --id blue-lobster --allow example.com,*.example.com